kubedb/docs/docs/guides/mongodb/scaling/horizontal-scaling/sharding.md

 From all the above outputs we can see that the replicas of each shard has is `4`.

 #### Verify Number of ConfigServer Replicas
-Now, we are going to verify the number of replicas this database has from the MongoDB object, number of pods the statefulset have,
+Now, we are going to verify the number of replicas this database has from the MongoDB object, number of pods the petset have,

 ```bash
 $ kubectl get mongodb -n demo mg-sharding -o json | jq '.spec.shardTopology.configServer.replicas'